Do African leaders learn from mistakes? Lessons for Sierra Leone

 In four years (1983-87), literacy levels improved from 13% to 73%.
 Land was redistributed from the feudal landlords directly to the peasants, making the country self –sufficient within three years, reduced the salaries of all public servants, including his own, sold government fleet of Mercedes Benz and made the Renault 5 the official government car.

 He forbade the use of first class airline tickets and appointed women to higher government positions.

-They were able to rebuild railway lines and improve the general infrastructure in the country without the financial support from multinational financial institutions.
+Burkina Faso was able to rebuild its railway lines and improve the general infrastructure, without the financial support from multinational financial institutions.
+(Photo: Ibrahim Sourie Mansaray).

 Can Sierra Leone learn from this?